DeveloperCielo/API-3.0/source/english.md

 ## Affiliate Settings.

-Some types of transactions require that their Affiliation is properly set up with Cielo.
+Some transaction types require that their Affiliation is properly set up with Cielo.
 By default, we suggest that you validate with our service center if your affiliation is able to transact in any of the situations below:

 |Scenario|
 |-------|